 Preferred Age: For babies above six months of age.

 7. Asafoetida (Hing):

 For Infants: Make a paste by taking Asafoetida (a pinch of it) with warm water.
-For relieving the gas in babies apply the paste around his navel.
+To relieve a gassy baby apply this hing paste around his navel.
 This is considered one of the best home remedies to treat gas in infants.

 For toddlers above one year of age: Add a pinch of Asafoetida or hing in baby food (like khichdi, pongal).
 This works well in preventing gas formation and provides gas relief for kids.